kamillask/test/usermanualtest.md

 Sometimes reminders or lists may not appear upon adding them.
 To solve this, restart the app and you will see your newly added lists/reminders.

-Deleting reminders/reminder lists is currently not working in this version; it will appear as deleted, but when you come back the reminder/list returns.
+Deleting reminders is currently not working in this version; it will appear as deleted, but when you come back the reminder returns.
 This will be fixed in future versions.
 ## 8. FAQs

 #### I created a Reminder List/Reminder, but it doesn't show up?
 Where is it?
 - To solve this, close the app and restart it, and you will see your Reminder List/Reminder.
-#### I deleted a Reminder List/Reminder, but it comes back after restarting.
+#### I deleted a Reminder, but it comes back after restarting.
 What is happening?
-- Deleting reminders/reminder lists is currently not working in this version; it will appear as deleted, but when you come back the reminder/list returns.
+- Deleting reminders is currently not working in this version; it will appear as deleted, but when you come back the reminder returns.
 This will be fixed in future versions.
 ## 9. Support

 If you run into any bugs that are not addressed here, create an issue on our GitHub page, and we will work on it as soon as possible.